Training Resources for School Staff

 School nurse pump training skills checklist

 The Association’s Safe at School, School Nurse Pump Training Skills Checklist was designed for school nurses and/or designated school employees who provide care for students with diabetes on insulin pumps.

 Recommendations for use of continuous glucose monitors in the school setting

-The Safe at School campaign has updated CGM and sensor recommendations for the 2020-2021 school year that provides school nurses, providers, and families with guidance in providing care to students who use this technology.
+The Safe at School campaign has updated CGM and sensor recommendations providing school nurses, diabetes health care providers, and families with guidance in providing care to students who use this technology.

 State diabetes resources